How does the group stage work? Who came through qualifying? Where is the 2022 final?

-There will be additional knockout round play-offs prior to the round of 16; these will be between the eight UEFA Europa League group runners-up and the eight third-ranked teams of the UEFA Champions League groups.
+There will be additional knockout round play-offs prior to the round of 16; these will be between the eight UEFA Europa League group runners-up and the eight third-ranked teams from the UEFA Champions League groups.

-Who will be in the group stage?
+Who is in the group stage?

 - 12 automatic qualifiers

 - *10 UEFA Europa League play-off winners

 - **10 sides transferring from the UEFA Champions League play-offs and third qualifying round

 AUT: Rapid Wien*, Sturm Graz*